att/qujata/README.md

 # Releases

-Please note, a  Changelog for more details about a  releases will be available soon.
+Please note, for more details about releases, a Changelog file will be available soon.

 # Acknowledgements